tqpcharlie/whichctlogsare.online/LICENSES/README.md

-All files located within the `_data/json` directory of this project are licensed under the terms of the Mozilla Public License 2.0 (as found in the LICENSES folder), while all other content in this project is licensed under the MIT License (as found in the LICENSES folder).
+All files located within the `_data/json` directory of this project are licensed under the terms of the Apache License 2.0 (as found in the LICENSES folder) and **Copyright 2025 Charlotte Wilson**, while all other content in this project is licensed under the MIT License (as found in the LICENSES folder).